 (Click to enlarge)

-CADMIM is currently composed of 2 sites: University of California, Irvine (lead institution) and University of Illinois, Chicago.
+CADMIM is currently composed of 3 sites: University of California, Irvine (lead institution) University of Illinois at Chicago, and the University of Cincinnati.
 Together with the National Science Foundation (NSF) and our industrial members, this I/UCRC aims to develop low-power, automated, self-contained, mass-produced microdevices capable of multi-step biochemical assessments.

 The expected outcomes of this center include:

 - Bringing together a multi‐disciplinary team of researchers and institutions.